deNBI/cloud-portal-client/README.md

   * If you also want to start bibigrid use the tag "bibigrid" **Choose  different files**

-You can also specify different .env , .secrets and server.pem files.
+You can also specify different .env, config.yml and server.pem files.

 You can also specify branch, tag, commit that should be checked out with `--extra-vars`.